flyloong/NUCLEO_Balance_Car_Android/README.md

 #NUCLEO_Balance_Car_Android
-BLE remote control for Android is a APP to control "702 Balance car", it modified in Google BLE example. note:when use this APP, the car's firmware should use BLE_Blance_Car
+BLE remote control for Android is a APP to control "702 Balance car", it modified in Google BLE example.
 --------------
 ![photo](https://github.com/flyloong/NUCLEO_Balance_Car_Android/blob/master/_photo/photo.jpeg)
 ##software features: